citypay/api-docs/payment-api/citypay-api.md

-# Card Holder Account API
+# Card Holder Account Api

 A cardholder account models a cardholder and can register 1 or more cards for tokenised charging.